 Why was this so worthwhile?
 Because when an Englishman died without heirs, the Crown simply pocketed his estate.
 There were plenty of solicitors who worked the same game in England itself.
-They would track down an unsuspecting heir, inform them of their good fortune and offer, for a percentage of course, to reunite them with their rightful property.
+They would track down unsuspecting heirs and inform them of their good fortune.
+Then they’d offer, for a percentage of course, to reunite them with their rightful property.
 Winners all around.

-As a young lawyer, just graduated from Middlebury College in 1842, Smith visited England, apparently on behalf of a client, and learned of the large number of abandoned estates in England.
+As a young lawyer, just graduated from Middlebury College in 1842, Columbus Smith visited England, apparently on behalf of a client.
+There he learned of the large number of abandoned estates in England.
 The potential was not lost on him.

 It would be 1858—14 years—before Smith managed to pry loose her estate from the Treasury.
 Six trips to England and exhaustive research finally found the required documentation to connect Frances Mary to the Rutherfords of New Jersey.
 The estate, with interest owed, was reported to be worth $300,000, of which Smith received one-third.

-The Shard case was his most famous, and it helped establish his bonafides.
+The Shard case was his most famous, and it helped establish his bona fides.
 It was far from his only case, however.
-Smith’s mailbox was bulging with correspondence from individuals who wanted to find their lost fortunes, which he was more than happy to assist with for a fee or a share of the money recovered.
+Smith’s mailbox bulged with correspondence from individuals who wanted to find their lost fortunes.
+He was more than happy to assist for a fee or a share of the money recovered.

 A Ballooning Business

-News accounts of his returning to the United States with thousands of dollars for the rightful heirs of property contributed to his celebrity and the flow of new business.
-Newspaperman Irving Bacheller, who worked as a tutor later for Smith, recalled how the lawyer described the pleasure of reuniting someone with their fortune:
+Newspapers reported on Columbus Smith’s return to the United States with thousands of dollars for the rightful heirs of property.
+The news accounts contributed to his celebrity and the flow of new business.
+Newspaperman Irving Bacheller, who worked as a tutor later for Smith, recalled how he described the pleasure of reuniting someone with their fortune: